Daniel-Page/excelerator/README.md

 # Excelerator

 A script that automatically exports and crops Excel tables as individual PDF files.
-This is useful if you want to add Excel tables to a LaTeX document (assuming the table widths, fonts and font sizes are consistent).
+This is useful if you want to add Excel tables to a LaTeX document (with the table widths, fonts and font sizes consistent).

 ## Compatibility and Requirements